Special offer

 Patient support

-Nurses are often a patient’s main point of contact with the healthcare system.
-They communicate directly with patients about their overall care plan and offer other kinds of ongoing support.
-Some of these tasks are:
+Nurses are often a patient’s primary point of contact with the healthcare system.
+They communicate directly with patients about their overall care plan and provide additional ongoing support.

 • Explaining what each diagnosis means